 Although you are not the teacher of the courses we offer, you maintain authority over your child’s learning and are responsible for holding your child accountable for completed assignments.
 As teachers, we simply serve as a support cast for you who choose to educate your child through the home.

 We encourage parents to come to class and help out, call the teacher at home, or converse via email.
 Our teachers are here to help you, so any communication initiated by you is warmly welcome.
 There will be a Parent/Teacher Meeting in August, at the beginning of the school year, where teachers will be introduced.
-A phone, address and email list (in the form of an HHL Handbook) will be given out at this meeting so that you will have all contact information for your child’s teacher and for other students in your child’s class.
+A phone, address and email list (in the form of the Hilger Higher Learning Directory) will be given out at this meeting so that you will have all contact information for your child’s teacher and for other students in your child’s class.
+Teacher’s email addresses are also listed on our faculty and staff page.

 Since we are a distinctly Christian tutorial program, we require that at least one parent or guardian has a profession of faith in Jesus Christ and be in regular attendance at a local Bible-believing church.

-It is your responsibility to report your child’s attendance to your umbrella organization (if you live in TN) or superintendent/recording person (if you live in GA or AL).
+It is your responsibility to report your child’s attendance, semester grades, and curriculum to your umbrella organization (if you live in TN) or superintendent/recording person (if you live in GA or AL).